Baseflow

 Baseflow (also called drought flow, groundwater recession flow, low flow, low-water flow, low-water discharge and sustained or fair-weather runoff) is the portion of the streamflow that is sustained between precipitation events, fed to streams by delayed pathways.
 It should not be confused with groundwater flow.
 Fair weather flow is also called base flow.

 Importance

 Baseflow is important for sustaining human centers of population and ecosystems.
 This is especially true for watersheds that do not rely on snowmelt.
 Different ecological processes will occur at different parts of the hydrograph.
 During the baseflow ascending limb, there is frequently more stream area and habitat available for water-dependent species, spawning salmon for example.
-During the recession limb which in California is from May to October, there is increasingly less stream area, indigenous species are more adept at surviving in low flow conditions than introduced species.
+During the recession limb, there is increasingly less stream area, and indigenous species are more adept at surviving in low flow conditions than introduced species.

 Geology

 Baseflow is derived from bedrock water storage near surface valley soils and riparian zones.
 Water percolates to groundwater and then flows to a body of water^{.} Baseflow depletion curve is the declining of baseflow/groundwater and soil reserves.
 The volume and rate of water moving as baseflow can be affected by macropores, micropores, and other fractured conditions in the soil and shallow geomorphic features.
 Infiltration to recharge subsurface storage increases baseflow.
 Evapotranspiration reduces baseflow because trees absorb water from the ground.
 In the fall baseflow can increase before it starts to rain because the trees drop their leaves and stop drinking as much water.
 River incision can decrease the baseflow by lowering the water table and aquifer.

 Good baseflow is connected to surface water that is located in permeable, soluble, or highly fractured bedrock.
 Bad baseflow is in crystalline or massive bedrock with minor fracturing and doesn't store water.
 Losing reaches is when the water flow decreases as it travels downstream and is fracturing deeper than surface water or in karst geology because limestone and dolomite high storage.
 Gaining reaches is when flow increases as it travels downstream.
 Gaining reaches are common in humid mountainous regions where the water table is above the surface water and the water flows from high head to low head following Darcy's law.